joshbolduc/vscode-story-explorer/README.md

 - `deferred`: Wait to start the server automatically until a story preview is opened.

+### `storyExplorer.server.internal.commandLineArgs`

+Array of command line arguments to pass to the `start-storybook` script.

 ### `storyExplorer.server.internal.enabled`

 Controls whether to enable the internal Storybook development server.
 When unchecked, you will have to run the server externally.